magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rpc.md

 ## Persistent RPC

-Since version 3.3, ThingsBoard provides the new feature: **Persistent RPC**.
+Since version 3.3, IoT Hub provides the new feature: **Persistent RPC**.
 Unlike basic RPC, Persistent RPC has an increased timeout and the command is stored in the database for configurable amount of time.
 Persistent RPC is extremely useful when your device is in power-saving mode.
 Power-saving mode (or PSM) is when the device temporary is turning off to save the battery energy.